oii-CR/Admin/Course_Repo_Maintenance/Adding_Students_to_repo.md

 We suppose that for some pilot courses e.g. Fundamentals of Python for SDS, we use GitHub classroom for teaching & grading.
 Therefore, the process of adding students are as follows:

-- Create a new GitHub classroom linked to a GitHub organization.
+- Create a new GitHub classroom linked to a GitHub organization of course: please see the guidance [here](https://docs.github.com/en/education/manage-coursework-with-github-classroom/teach-with-github-classroom/manage-classrooms).

 - Create a new GitHub team for a GitHub classroom.